 Do I need an Internet connection for Registry Recon licensing?

-You only need an Internet connection for Registry Recon once - when you initially enter your activation code.
-If you cannot connect to the Internet, see the air gapped workstation instructions below.
+You only need an Internet connection for Registry Recon when you initially enter your license code and when you renew your license.
+If you cannot connect to the Internet, see the air-gapped workstation instructions below.

-How can I evaluate and license Registry Recon on an air gapped workstation?
+How can I license Registry Recon on an air-gapped (a/k/a offline) workstation?

-- Open Registry Recon and enter the evaluation or activation code you were given
+- Open Registry Recon and enter the license code you were given

 - On a workstation with Internet access, go to our Offline Activation page and upload the ".LIC" file.